January 2 1861 Wednesday

 North Carolina.
 North Carolina state troops were ordered to seize Fort Macon, the forts at Wilmington, and the US Arsenal at Fayetteville.

 South Carolina.
-US President James Buchanan refused to receive a letter from the South Carolina Commissioners informing the President of the unprotected situation of Major Robert Anderson’s garrison at Fort Sumter.
+US President James Buchanan refused to receive a letter from the South Carolina Commissioners informing the President of the vulnerable situation of Major Robert Anderson’s garrison at Fort Sumter.
 This letter prompted the US Government to prepare reinforcements to b sent to Fort Sumter.

+South Carolina.
 Fort Johnson in Charleston Harbour was occupied by South Carolina State forces.
 Fort Johnson stood at Windmill Point on James Island near Charleston.
 The first fort was constructed about 1708 and was named after the Proprietary Governor of the Carolinas, Sir Nathaniel Johnson.
 A second fort was built in 1759 with portions of its walls made from seashells; it was destroyed in 1780 by British forces.
 A third fort was built in 1793, was abandoned temporarily in 1800 after a storm breached its sea wall.
 Some work apparently was done during the War of 1812, but another storm in 1813 almost destroyed the fort.
 By 1827, scarcely a vestige remained.
 The fort was dropped from reports of United States fortifications, although between 1820 and 1830 a free-standing brick magazine was constructed on the eastern side of the reservation along with an armed Martello tower on the western side.
 The wooden interior of this tower was burned in 1859.
-During early 1861, South Carolina state troops erected two 10-inch mortar batteries of two mortars each and an earthwork of three guns.
-The signal shot which opened the bombardment of Fort Sumter and marked the beginning of the American Civil War was fired from the eastern mortar battery on 12 April1861.
+In early 1861, South Carolina state troops erected two 10-inch mortar batteries of two mortars each, and an earthwork of three guns.
+The signal shot which opened the bombardment of Fort Sumter and marked the beginning of the American Civil War would be fired from the eastern mortar battery on 12 April1861.
 During the next three years, considerable building activity turned Fort Johnson into an entrenched camp mounting 26 guns and mortars.

 Virginia.
 The US Government ordered the USS Brooklyn, stationed at Norfolk, to be prepared to sail to the possible aid of Fort Sumter in Charleston Harbour, South Carolina.